stjudecloud/docs/docs/guides/covid-19/index.md

+!!! info
+    This section of the documentation is geared towards St. Jude Children's Research Hospital research staff affected by COVID-19, not to other users of St. Jude Cloud.
+Regardless, anyone may use these pages as a path to follow should they wish to try out St. Jude Cloud.

 ### Overview

 * The sudden, fully remote operation of St. Jude research staff due to the COVID-19 pandemic has caused higher than normal demand on VPN and HPC cluster resources.